 - salt and black pepper, (to taste)

 - ¼ cup freshly grated parmesan cheese, (fully packed and more for serving)

 - Fill a large pot with 8 cups of water and bring to a rapid boil over high heat.
 Season the water with ¾ tablespoon of salt.
 Blanch the broccoli for 2½ minutes and set aside.
 Add the pasta and cook for 2 minutes less than the package directions, keep stirring periodically.
 Reserve about ¼ cup of pasta water.

-- Meanwhile, heat 2 tablespoon of oil in a large deep skillet over medium-high heat.
+- Meanwhile, heat 2 tablespoons of oil in a large deep skillet over medium-high heat.
 Cook half of the sliced mushrooms, undisturbed, for 2 minutes.
 Stir and cook for another 2 minutes or longer, until the mushrooms are brown.
-Set aside.Add 2 tablespoon of oil into the pot and repeat the process to cook the remaining mushrooms.
+Set aside.Add 2 tablespoons of oil into the pot and repeat the process to cook the remaining mushrooms.

 - Return all of the cooked mushrooms into the pot, add garlic, dried thyme, and cook for 30 seconds on medium-low heat.
 Add white wine and deglaze the pan until the liquid is absorbed.